yasinsutoglu/React-Tour-Places/Readme.md

 ### At the end of the project, i will be able to;

-- improve coding skills within HTML & CSS & JS
+- improve coding skills within HTML & CSS & JS & REACT.js

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 <hr>
 <h3>Used in this project</h3>

-👉 HTML tags, Comments, CSS styling, JS DOM etc.
+👉 HTML tags, Comments, CSS styling, REACT.js etc.

 <hr>